dipikabhandari3/osint-project/README.md

 - **Instagram Details:** Users can input an Instagram username to retrieve details such as username, profileImage, full name, follower count, bio, following count, total posts, private status.

-- **Weather Report:** Users can input a city name to retrieve details about the weather of their city, this includes weather condition, temperature, humudity, wind speed and pressure.
+- **Weather Reports:** Users can input a city name to retrieve details about the weather of their city, this includes weather condition, temperature, humudity, wind speed and pressure.

 - **Twitter Details:** Similar to Instagram, users can input a Twitter username to fetch details such as screen name, real name, follower count, following count, and total tweets.